Learning to Soar: Bozeman Hawks reaching even higher heights collegiately

 Delaney Bahn

-Bahn, who still holds the all-class state long jump record, is someone Cole calls one of the best track athletes to have come out of the state of Montana.
+Bahn, who still holds the all-class state long jump record, is someone Cole calls one of the best track athletes to have come out of Montana.
 However, she was determined to take a gap year after graduating and knew it was potentially a risk to her collegiate prospects.

 That year ended up being the 2020 season.
 When she reached back out to Oregon State’s coaches, she was able to resume her recruitment and since joining the Beavers has been a multi-event specialist.
 But the jumps still hold a special place for her.